openSUSE/openSUSE-repos/README.md

 Package is developed in [GitHub/openSUSE](https://github.com/openSUSE/openSUSE-repos/).

+We have a [simple CI](https://github.com/openSUSE/openSUSE-repos/actions) which runs [repo_checks](https://github.com/openSUSE/openSUSE-repos/blob/main/checks/repo_checks) to ensure that paths are correct.

 Package needs to be manually updated in [OBS](https://build.opensuse.org/package/show/Base:System/openSUSE-repos) once changes are merged in GitHub.

 Make sure to install osc and required obs services by openSUSE-repos package